-- A caller saying there is a problem with your Social Security number or account.
+- A caller saying there is a problem with your SSN or account.

 - Any call asking you to pay a fine or debt with retail gift cards, wire transfers, pre-paid debit cards, internet currency, or by mailing cash.

-- Scammers pretending they’re from Social Security or another government agency.
+- Scammers pretending they’re from us or another government agency.
 Caller ID or documents sent by email may look official but they are not.

 How to protect yourself and your family!